galderz/fibula-show/2406-team/README.md

 More branching and more instructions is the reason why SubstrateVM performs worse than HotSpot, but what are these additional branches and instructions?

-`perfasm` is an additional JMH profiler than help uncover this mistery:
+`perfasm` is an additional JMH profiler than help uncover this mistery.

+Tweak `perfasm` parameters to track `cycles:P` instead of default `cycles`.
+The additional `:P` increases the precision of `perf record` by avoiding skidding problems.

 From the `jmh` folder:
 ```shell